zchyde/brooklinebooksmith.com/_drafts/fall-avalanche.md

 ![](/uploads/versions/img-4376---x----300-400x---.jpg)

 > *Bookseller Alex S and cardboard dump of Alex's new middle grade fave [THE INQUISITOR'S TALE](http://www.brooklinebooksmith-shop.com/book/9780525426165) (Adam Gidwitz and Hatem Aly) try to keep it together during this difficult time.
-[ADA TWIST, SCIENTIST](http://www.brooklinebooksmith-shop.com/book/9781419721373) (Andrea Beaty and David Roberts) is pictured, doing science, and in large quantities, to the rear.*
+[ADA TWIST, SCIENTIST](http://www.brooklinebooksmith-shop.com/book/9781419721373) (Andrea Beaty and David Roberts) is pictured in large quantities in a cardboard ediface to the rear.*

 _________________________________________________

-&nbsp;
+Let me explain to you how fall works in the kids' section.
+You take down all the summer reading books and squash them back into your normal overstock.
+You start bringing in more copies of things because, as soon as they exit the beach, forward-thinking people *begin contemplating their holiday shopping*.
+And then every new book in the world that is BIG AND IMPORTANT AND FAMOUS arrives at once.
+Sometimes, walking through the kids' section, you (non-bookseller, normal shopper you) may notice cardboard displays like the one pictured above.
+Sometimes we have up to three of these sitting out in the section!
+Holding important and beautiful new books!!